K9SKY

 Setting the price for your pet grooming services does not necessarily need to keep up with the costs of the competition.
 But you also don’t want to price your services too high or too low.

 The best price level to set for your pet grooming services is to establish a “healthy” margin.
-You can do this by calculating the operational costs and allowing for the profit needed for the business to grow.
-So study the competitive pricing but don’t make it the primary basis for setting your price.
+You can do this by calculating the operational costs and allowing the profit needed for the business to grow.
+So study the competitive pricing, but don’t make it the primary basis for setting your price.

 Distribution

-Understanding the Trends in Pet Grooming Industry
+Understanding the Trends in the Pet Grooming Industry

 Is dog grooming worth it?
 The pet grooming industry is rocketing to the sky thanks to the increasing pet ownership rates, shift in consumer behavior regarding pet care, and economic factors.
 According to the US Pet Ownership and Demographics Sourcebook, over 60% of pet owners consider their pets part of the family.
-The increasing industry revenue in the pet grooming industry complements this finding as more households spend their extra income on premium pet grooming services.
+The increasing industry revenue in the pet grooming industry complements this finding, as more households spend their extra income on premium pet grooming services.

 However, because of the low barrier of entry into the industry and high demand for pet care services, business competition has become stiffer over time.
-Therefore, drafting a comprehensive business plan with integrated, cost-effective marketing strategies is vital for long-term business success.
+Therefore, a comprehensive business plan with integrated, cost-effective marketing strategies is vital for long-term business success.

 Education, Experience, and Skills Execution For a Successful Pet Grooming Business

 Pet owners perceive pet grooming as a luxury service they want for their fur babies.
 The most common reasons pet parents bring their pets to the grooming salon are busy people who don’t have the time, knowledge, experience, and skills to groom their pets at home, so they seek professional services.
-It gives trained groomers excellent opportunities to start a small business on pet grooming and serve their fellow animal lovers.
+It gives trained groomers excellent opportunities to start a small business in pet grooming and serve their fellow animal lovers.

 Grooming kennel management software